markozajc/Akiwrapper/README.md

 	<version>1.0.0</version>
 </dependency>
 ```
-You can find an example POM [here](https://github.com/markozajc/Akiwrapper/example/pom.xml).
+~~You can find an example POM [here](https://github.com/markozajc/Akiwrapper/example/pom.xml)~~ We're still waiting for JCenter to approve this library.
+Please be patient!

 ## Usage
 It's really easy to get started with Akiwrapper.
 First off, we'll need to create a new Akinator API session: